cryptocoinjs/cryptocoinjs.com/markdown/about/contributing.md

 ### Comments

 It's more important to comment why something was done than to comment what is done.
-If you have to comment what the code does, it may not be clear enough.
+If you have to comment what the code does, the code may not be clear enough.
 Don't go overboard though with Java style verbosity.

-**JSDoc is not acceptable.** It completely violates principle #3 and just adds noise.
-Generating documentation from code is lazy practice and poor behavior.
+**JSDoc is not acceptable.** It completely violates principle #3 and just adds noise. **Generating documentation from code is lazy practice and poor behavior.**

 As far as the format of comments, there isn't any explicit style as of this moment.
 Use what works best for you.
 Style will develop organically.